 After it’s at $1,000 again, you can resume the debt snowball.
 Handling emergencies this way will help ensure that your credit card balances continue to go down.
 They won’t go up due to emergencies.

 Bonus: The starter emergency fund serves as training ground for paying for emergencies in cash.
 It helps you develop a habit of saving money too.
 At some point, you’ll grow your emergency fund to a higher balance.
 After you do that, you can start making your money work for you.
 How?
-Just open an interest-bearing savings account, like the CIT Bank Savings Account.
-They pay up to 2.15% interest on savings accounts and charge no service fees.
+Just take $10 and open an interest-bearing savings account, like the Aspiration Bank Savings Account.
+They pay up to 2.00% interest on savings accounts and charge no service fees.

 2. The Debt Snowball